Tyler Boyd Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Matchup vs. Detroit

-- Boyd had 39 receiving yards in one career matchup against the Lions, 11.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).
+- Against the Lions, Boyd put up 39 receiving yards in single career matchup, 11.5 fewer than his over/under for Sunday's game.

-- Boyd did not have a touchdown catch in that matchup against the Lions.
+- Boyd did not have a touchdown catch in that game against the Lions.

-- The 269.0 yards per game the Lions are giving up through the air makes them the NFL's 18th-ranked pass defense.
+- The Lions are allowing 269.0 passing yards per game this season, the NFL's 18th-ranked pass defense.

-- The Lions have surrendered eight touchdowns through the air (1.6 per game).
-They are 14th in the league in that category.
+- The Lions have given up eight passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.

 Recent Performances